-- Call the chancery switchboard on +202 2770 6600.
-If we cannot take your call you will be provided the option to be transferred to the Department of Foreign Affairs and Trade's 24 hour Consular Operations Centre in Canberra.
+Call the chancery switchboard on +2 02 2770 6600and hold so you will be transferred to the Department of Foreign Affairs and Trade's 24 hour Consular Operations Centre in Canberra.

 Personal information provided to the Department of Foreign Affairs and Trade (DFAT) is protected by law, including the Privacy Act 1988.
 We may collect, use and disclose your personal information, including to overseas recipients where we reasonably believe it is necessary, to provide you with consular assistance.
 Important information about the privacy of your personal information is contained in our Consular Privacy Collection Statement, which you should read and understand.
 Copies of the Statement are available at http://www.dfat.gov.au/dept/consular/privacy.html or by requesting a copy from the Department.

 The Australian Government encourages Australian enterprises operating overseas and multinational enterprises operating in Australia to observe the OECD Guidelines for Multinational Enterprises.
 The Guidelines provide voluntary principles and standards for responsible business conduct in a variety of areas, including:

 - consumer interests;

 The Australian National Contact Point (AusNCP) promotes the use of the OECD Guidelines and contributes to the resolution of issues relating to their implementation, including facilitating access to conciliation services.

 Connect with us on Facebook, Instagram and Twitter